Zephyranthes carinata

 Zephyranthes carinata, commonly known as the rosepink zephyr lily or pink rain lily, is a perennial flowering plant native to Mexico, Colombia and Central America.
 It is also widely cultivated as an ornamental and naturalized in the West Indies, Peru, Argentina, Brazil, the southeastern United States from Texas to Florida, Zimbabwe, South Africa, China, Korea, the Ryukyu Islands, Assam, Nepal, Bhutan, Sri Lanka, Solomon Islands, Queensland, Society Islands, Kiribati, and Caroline Islands.

 Zephyranthes carinata has large bright pink flowers, around 10 cm, and green strap-like leaves.
 They are found naturally in moist, open areas, often near woodlands.

 Like other rain lilies, their common name refers to their habit of blooming soon after a heavy rainfall.
 They are widely grown in gardens as annuals and as container plants, although they will overwinter in warm climates.

-Zephyranthes carinata are often incorrectly referred to as Zephyranthes grandiflora, especially in horticulture.
+Zephyranthes carinata is often incorrectly referred to as Zephyranthes grandiflora, especially in horticulture.

 Description

 Zephyranthes carinata grows from tunicate globular bulbs 2 to 3 cm in diameter.
 The tunics are wine-red in color.
 Four to six linear and flattened leaves are produced by each bulb.
 Each is 15 to 30 cm long and 6 to 8 mm wide, reddish at the bases and bright green for the rest of their lengths.

 The funnel-shaped flowers are solitary, with pink to rose red perianths.
 They are borne erect or slightly inclined on scapes 10 to 15 cm long.
 The deep lilac to purplish spathes are 25 to 30 mm long.
 There are two lengths of the stamen filaments - 15 mm and 21 mm.
 The anthers are 6 mm in length.
 The style is filiform.

 The flowers develop into more or less spherical or three-lobed capsules.
 The seeds are shiny black and flattened.